anubhavpgit/anubhavpgit.github.io/content/reading.md

 ##### Watching

-- **Paatal Lok** *- Sudip Sharma*: A crime drama about a cynical inspector who investigates a high-profile case involving Nagaland and it's political and social issues.
+- ~~Paatal Lok~~ *- Sudip Sharma*: A crime drama about a cynical inspector who investigates a high-profile case involving Nagaland and it's political and social issues.
 In this season, Inspector Hathi Ram Chaudhary (Jaideep Ahlawat) returns to tackle a complex case that intertwines political intrigue with personal vendettas.

-- Jack Reacher *- Nick Santora*: A series about a former military police officer who investigates crimes and helps people in need.
+- **Reacher** *- Nick Santora*: A series about a former military police officer who investigates crimes and helps people in need.

 *Pending:*
 -   Attack on Titan *- Hajime Isayama*: An anime about humanity's fight against giant humanoid creatures known as Titans.